We all know - or think we know - what to expect in the run-up to menopause, but how many of us know what happens afterwards?

 5. You might pee when you laugh

-Oestrogen plays a key role in keeping the bladder, urethra and pelvic muscles in good working order, making loss of bladder control a common problem for postmenopausal women.
-Keep up those Kegel exercises, ladies.
+Oestrogen plays a key role in keeping the bladder, urethra and pelvic muscles in good working order, making loss of bladder control a common problem for postmenopausal women, when your oestrogen levels are low.
+Keep up those Kegel exercises, ladies!

 6. You’ll lose bone density